binkley/kotlin-rational/README.md

 - All numeric operators except `rem` (division is exact)
 - Ranges and progressions

+### Types

+This code attempts to ease programmer typing through overloading.
+Where sensible, if a `Rational` is provided as an argument or extension method type, then so is a `BigInteger`, `Long`, and `Int`.

 ## Implementation choices

 ### Always simplest terms